 The IHR library has always had a strong collection on London history.
 The London historian Eliza Jeffries Davis was briefly the Institute’s first librarian and heavily involved in the early years of the IHR, setting up the London history seminar.
-Particular strengths include urban government and topography and the urban fabric.
+The Centre for Metropolitan History, based in the IHR, works on a range of research projects, and hosts associated material and databases.
+Particular strengths of the library's collection include urban government and topography and the urban fabric.
 All periods are covered but holdings are strongest for the late medieval and early modern periods.
 The London collection goes beyond the library’s usual focus on primary sources to include many reference works and some secondary material.

 The London collection is at classmark BL, with oversize volumes at classmark BLL.
 They contain material on London as a whole, as well as covering the historic units of the City of London, Westminster, Southwark and Middlesex.
 Areas in Greater London which were formerly within Essex, Kent or Surrey are shelved with their respective county in the English local collection (BC.62 Essex, BC.67 Kent and BC.82 Surrey).
 Many sources covering London will also be found in our general holdings on British history (B) - see under Related Collections below.
 London’s connections with the wider world can be explored in our European, Colonial and American collections.

 Highlights of the collection

 Guides to printed materials, archives and manuscripts, prints and illustrations, and maps.
 Shelved at the beginning of the London collection at classmark BL.0.
 Examples:

 The collection includes many works detailing the lives of individuals, complemented by strong collections of biographical material in the general British history section.
 Examples can be found in the following areas:

 City of London